Salaries, expenses, and allowances of members of the Scottish Parliament: Allowances

 The figures above are for the financial year 2024/25.

 Pensions

-Pensions are available to MSP's and specified office holders (including the Lord Advocate and the Solicitor General, but not First Minister or Presiding Officer, where separate arrangements exist).
+Pensions are available to MSPs and specified office holders (including the Lord Advocate and the Solicitor General, but not First Minister or Presiding Officer, where separate arrangements exist).
 They are paid out of a fund known as the Scottish Parliamentary Contributory Pension Fund, and administered by the SPCB.
-Participants contribute 6% of their salaries or, where applicable, 6% of a ‘permitted maximum’ salary.
+Participants contribute 11% of their salaries or, where applicable, 11% of a ‘permitted maximum’ salary, in return for a final salary pension times an accrual rate of 2.5% for each year.
 Participants can apply for an early pension where they cease to be a contributor because of ill health before attaining the age of 65.
+The MSP Pension Fund has been identified as particularly generous with an economic cost of more than 70% of the MSP base salary.
+In particular the tax returns of former First Minister Nicola Sturgeon revealed the benefits are more than the annual allowance of 40,000 and are substantially more valuable than the equivalent offered to MPs in Westminster.
+Voluntary pay freezes for Ministers in the Scottish Government are not applied to pension entitlement with benefits being accrued on the full amount of remuneration.

+MSP and Office-holder resettlement grants

+MSPs who retire at the time of a general election are entitled to a generous tax efficient resettlement grant in addition to the costs of winding up their offices.
+The amounts are determined by the MSP salary at the time and the length of office with a minimum paying of 50% of annual salary and a maximum of 100% of annual salary for 12 years of service.
+This arrangement is much more generous than the 2 x statutory redundancy entitlement offered to retiring MPs in Westminster.
+The payment is also made for office-holders who retire from their position.
+In each case it is available to MSPs of any age including those who retire at or above the normal pension age of 65.

 Expenses for 'Non-Executive' parties

 Financial assistance is available for opposition parties "for the purpose of assisting members of the Parliament who are connected with such parties to perform their Parliamentary duties."
 To be eligible, a party may have no more Ministers or Junior Ministers than one fifth of the total number of Ministers and Junior Ministers within the Scottish Government.

 In addition, a Party Leader's Allowance is available to leaders of registered political parties with not less than 15 MSPs, excluding the leader of any party which has a Scottish Minister or Junior Minister amongst its members.
 The scheme provides for reimbursement of specified expenses incurred by a qualifying party leader, the current figures are: